EPCCed/eidf-docs/docs/bespoke/eddash/workshops.md

 !!! warning
     If you are receiving an error response such as '403: Forbidden' when you try to access [https://secure.epcc.ed.ac.uk/ed-dash-hub](https://secure.epcc.ed.ac.uk/ed-dash-hub), please send an email to
-    [j.hay@epcc.ed.ac.uk](mailto:j.hay@epcc.ed.ac.uk) to request access and also include your IP address which you can find by visiting [https://whatismyipaddress.com/](https://whatismyipaddress.com/) in your browser.
-Please be aware that if you accessing the service from outside of the UK, your access might be blocked until you have emailed us with your IP address.
+    [ed-dash-support@mlist.is.ed.ac.uk](mailto:ed-dash-support@mlist.is.ed.ac.uk) to request access and also include your IP address which you can find by visiting [https://whatismyipaddress.com/](https://whatismyipaddress.com/) in your browser.
+Please be aware that if you are accessing the service from outside of the UK, your access might be blocked until you have emailed us with your IP address.

 1. Click on the ![GitHub-Signin-Button](/eidf-docs/images/access/github-signin-btn.png){: class="inline-img"} button
 1. You will be asked to sign in to GitHub, as shown in the form below